 As an undergraduate, Sona studied under poet and activist, Maya Angelou who became an influential teacher and friend to Sona.
 A series of events led Sona to a deeper awakening to the denial of injustice during and after the Armenian Genocide.
 When speaking to Dr. Angelou about this, a pivotal moment of Sona’s life took place.
 Dr. Angelou turned to Sona affectionately and said, “Ms. Tatoyan, when something is the truth, we must speak it.
 No matter what, we must speak it.”
 This exchange and what followed were the genesis of what inspired her to illuminate the dark chapter of her cultural history, and to amplify the narrative that was being silenced.
 Sona began to give birth to the vision of Three Apples Fell from Heaven.
-This was the very project that inspired the birth of Disruptive Narrative.
+This was the very project that was the genesis of Disruptive Narrative.
 Sona realized that storytelling, and the reclamation of truth, are the greatest, gentlest, most humane of weapons in the face of injustice and oppression.

 Sona is an actress, writer and producer.
 Her feature film debut The Journey , the first American film shot in Armenia, won the audience award at the Milan International Film Festival.
 Her work is greatly supported by The Sundance Institute.
 Sona has served as the Rudolf Arnheim Guest Professor at Humboldt University in Berlin.